Buying a Topographical Survey: Everything You Need to Know

 At the less serious end of the spectrum are things like boundary issues that could lead the local authority to refuse planning permission in the first instance.
 Of course, this is inconvenient, but it’s not the end of the world because all you need to do is adjust your planning application and try again.

 By contrast, building too close to a retaining wall could cause a total structural collapse.
-However, you won’t know what “too close” is without a topographical survey.
-The worrying thing is, a lot of the issues that a topographical survey will uncover aren’t immediately apparent during the build process.
+However, you won’t know exactly what “too close” is without a topographical survey.
+The worrying thing is, a lot of the unforeseen issues that a land survey will uncover aren’t immediately apparent during the build process.
 In fact, unless it’s something dramatic like a 20% incline or a well signposted disused mineshaft, things can appear completely normal.
 So, if you risk it and don’t get a topographical survey, you could face the costly consequences months or even years after your development is finished.

-Though not as frustrating as a refused planning application or as dramatic as a collapsing building, there’s one other consequence to choosing not to have a topographical survey that’s worth considering:
+Though not as frustrating as a refused planning application or as dramatic as a collapsing building, there’s one other consequence to choosing not to have a topographical land survey that’s worth considering:

 You might not get the most out of your site.